davenquinn/xenoliths/paper/revisions/reviewer-comments-Nov2017/review-responses/Review-Responses.md

 <p class="comment r1">
 More explanation needed - term is not self explanatory (nor did a quick google turn anything up)
+<span class="fixed">Deleted this, confusing to me as well</span>
 </p>

 <p class="comment r2">
-829: different authors, or different spellings? </p>
+829: different authors, or different spellings?
+<span class="partial">Actually, same person but spelled differently in the publications.
+Weird.
+Left as is, not really sure what to do in this instance</span></p>

 <p class="comment r2"> 860-866: this is a level of detail that I think detracts